 The morning session at Vrije Universiteit Amsterdam started with discussing the four dimensions (science, politics, economics, and religion) on a global scale and included speeches by Ecumenical Patriarch Bartholomew, professor Jan Peter Balkenende (former Prime Minister of the Netherlands), professor Vinod Subramaniam (Rector Magnificus Vrije Universiteit Amsterdam), professor Jeroen Aerts (international leading scientist in the field of water and climate risk management), professor Caroline Nevejan (Chief Science Officer at city of Amsterdam), a youth panel, Pieter van Oord (CEO Van Oord), dr. Iyad Abumoghli (United Nations Environment Programme), and Cardinal Turkson (Roman Catholic Church).
 Kadir van Lohuizen (award-winning Dutch photojournalist) shared his images of the consequences of rising sea levels across the world.

 The dilemmas, needs, and good practices presented in the morning were explored further in the afternoon through three cases studies of the cities Jakarta, Cape Town, and Amsterdam.
 Delegations from these three cities presented their city’s situation regarding water and climate change through the perspective of science, youth, politics, economics, and religion.
 Each presentation also contributed a cultural element, including a singing performance by Inke Prima Diyarni from Jakarta and a poem by a local poet from Amsterdam.
+The contribution from a religious perspective from Cape Town, expressed in a video message of Archbishop Thabo, can be found below.

 At the end of the presentations, participants of the symposium joined a boat excursion through the canals of Amsterdam, which provided space for informal conversation and exchange on the topics raised in the day’s presentations.
 The day concluded with dinner at the IJ-kantine, a local restaurant situated on the IJ, Amsterdam’s waterfront.